 The next offset occurred after the Vietnam War when an uncommitted U.S. populace and economic constraints caused a radical decline in staffing strength of the U. S. Force, which had to become more focused on new technologies and operational practices (Tomes, 2006).
 Now, more than just raw manufacturing muscle, the defense of the nation rested on an unquenchable need for more sophisticated technologies.
 In these heady days of stealth, cruise missile, drone, and information technology, the need for a motivated innovative class was paramount to U.S. interests both at home and abroad.
 The proof of the validity of this approach came at the very end of the 20th century and beginning of the 21st Centuries, as the U.S. obtained incredibly one-sided battlefield victories with casualty rates a small fraction of what was suffered by the opposing forces and of what had been suffered by U.S. service personnel in past wars.

-Similarly, there is a third offset that also depends heavily on technology, but now the targets of technology for U.S. and allied scientists are the challenges of fielding effective remotely controlled vehicles, robotics, and artificial intelligence, This offset also strives to retain data manipulation ascendancy via high performance computing and deep learning.
+Similarly, there is a third offset that also depends heavily on technology, but now the targets of technology for U.S. and allied scientists are the challenges of fielding effective remotely controlled vehicles, robotics, and artificial intelligence.
+This offset also strives to retain data manipulation ascendancy via high performance computing and deep learning.
 As this offset is underway as this is written, it seems uncertain just what this offset may entail, but its reliance on technology seems guaranteed.
-Secretary of Defense Ash Carter identified six areas of emphasis in a speech in 2016: anti-access and area-denial, guided munitions, undersea warfare, cyber and electronic warfare, human-machine teaming, and wargaming and development of new operating concepts.
-(Eaglin, 2016)
+Secretary of Defense Ash Carter identified six areas of emphasis in a speech in 2016: anti-access and area-denial, guided munitions, undersea warfare, cyber and electronic warfare, human-machine teaming, war gaming and development of new operating concepts (Eaglin, 2016).

 Many authors have discussed the importance of the rule of law, the protection of property rights, and the acknowledgement of the individual rights of citizens as a cornerstone of societal advance and industrial productivity.
 Even in this new world of rapidly evolving technology, it is argued that these rights must be central to the societal norms or progress will not occur (Friedman, 2005).
 Some have even seen it as dichotomizing the world into two new sets of antagonists: those committed to the rights of society and human advance versus those who seek benefit for a lawless elite and who find regression to tribalism as desirable (Barnett, 2004).
 Others, taking a much longer view of human history have analyzed the importance of governmental and societal impacts on development and sustainment of productivity assets that are closely tied to defensive capabilities (Murray, 2003).